Yash12007/LunaChat/README.md

 To get started with LunaChat, follow these steps:

 1. Clone the repository: `git clone https://github.com/Yash12007/LunaChat.git`
-2. Navigate to the project directory: `cd lunachat`
+2. Navigate to the project directory: `cd LunaChat`
-3. Install dependencies: `npm install`
-4. Run the application: `npm start`

 ## Contributing